• Special Licenses in Washington

 Chauffeuring in SUVs

 If you're going to be driving one of these as a professional chauffeur, all license requirements fall under the chauffeur category as described above.
-If you're just driving your own personal SUV, you only need a Washington driver license.
+If you're just driving your own personal SUV, you only need a Washington driver's license.

-Sport Vehicles
+Washington Sport Vehicles

 ATVs